umfieldrobotics/OceanSim/docs/subsections/running_example.md

 ## Tuning Object Reflectivity for Imaging Sonar
 User can adjust reflectivity of objects in the sonar perception via adding semantic label to the object.

-Semantic type must be `reflectivity` as string.
+Semantic type must be `"reflectivity"` as string.
 And corresponding semantic data must be float, eg. `0.2`.

 Semantic configuration can either be performed by code during scene setup: